Pole placement for overdetermined 2D systems: Pole placement over line bundles

 \subsubsection{Genus $1$}

 Assume that the compact Riemann surface $X$ is of genus $1$.
-Let us choose some specific point $c_\infty \in L_{\infty}$.
+Let us choose some specific point $c_\infty \in L_{\infty} \cap X$.
 Using this choice, $X$ has the structure of an elliptic curve over $\mathbb{C}$.
-In particular, its points have the structure of an abelian group.
+In particular, its points have the structure of an abelian group, where addition is defined so that $p_1 + p_2 + p_3 = 0$, if and only if $p_1,p_2,p_3 \in X$ are the intersection of $X$ and a line.
+Moreover, the chosen pointy $c_{\infty}$ is the identity of this group.

 Denote this group operation by $\oplus$, and let $\Phi:\opn{Div}(X) \to (X,\oplus)$ be the canonical group homomorphism.
 In this genus one case, the Riemann-Roch theorem states that

 assuming this number is positive.
 If this number is negative, then $\fdim(\mathcal{B}) = 0$.
 If $n = m$, then this number is either $0$ or $1$.
 It is $1$ if and only if $Z-D_{L_{\infty}}$ is a principal divisor, equivalently, if $\Phi(Z-D_{L_{\infty}}) = c_\infty$.